 Federal punishment for creating U.S. counterfeit money, U.S. securities, and foreign securities produced inside the U.S. include:

 Penalties for other counterfeit charges vary depending on the specific case.
 They can include:

-These charges carry extra penalties if someone was defrauded.
-Specifically, if the counterfeit act results in a gain or loss to any individual other than the defendant, you may additionally be charged up to double that amount.
+Specifically, if the counterfeit act resulted in a gain or loss to anyone other than you, the prosecution may try to garner fines up to double that amount.

-- Lack of intent is one of the most powerful defenses.
-If you were caught possessing the counterfeit material, for example, you may not have been aware that it was fake.
-In cases of producing counterfeit notes or documents, you may not be guilty if you did not intend for the material to be used fraudulently.
+- Lack of intent: A vital component of any counterfeiting case is whether the defendant meant to convince others that the fake item is, in fact, genuine.
+In cases of producing counterfeit notes or documents, you may not be guilty if you didn’t intend for the material to be used fraudulently.

-- Rights violations can also affect your case.
-You may be able to have evidence against you suppressed, or blocked from the case, if it was gathered through police misconduct or illegal search and seizure.
+- Rights violations: The evidence against you could be suppressed or disallowed from the case if it was gathered through police misconduct or illegal search and seizure.

-- Lack of substantial evidence is a strong defense that often wins counterfeiting cases.
-A skilled defense lawyer will launch their own investigation and review every piece of evidence that the prosecution has.
-If the evidence does not support the charge, you may win in court or may even get the case dismissed.
+- Lack of substantial evidence: A skilled defense lawyer will launch their investigation and review every piece of evidence the prosecution has.
+If the evidence doesn’t support the charge, you could win in court or get the case dismissed.

-These federal cases are fiercely prosecuted, but that doesn’t mean they’re impossible to win.
-If you’ve been charged with a counterfeit crime, you need to talk to an experienced counterfeit lawyer right away.
+Counterfeit cases are fiercely prosecuted, yet that doesn’t mean they’re impossible to win.
+If you’ve been charged with a counterfeit crime, you need to talk to an experienced Los Angeles counterfeiting attorney right away.

 Talk to a Counterfeiting Lawyer in Los Angeles for Free

 The Simmrin Law Group has assembled the best lawyers in California to present top-tier strategies against federal counterfeiting charges.
 Several of our attorneys have spent their careers successfully defending individuals like you against federal charges.